Moksh-Aithandla/Moksh-Aithandla/README.md

 - 👋 Hi, I’m @Moksh-Aithandla
 - 👀 I’m interested in App development
-- 🌱 I’m currently learning java dbms
+- 🌱 I’m currently learning app             development in java
-- 💞️ I’m looking to collaborate on app development using java
+- 🚨 I’m looking to collaborate on app      development using java
-- 📫 How to reach me 9513002404
+- 🤝 How to reach me 9513002404

 <!---
 Moksh-Aithandla/Moksh-Aithandla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.